AbdullahAlAnasSaimon/Interview-questions/README.md

 ## JavaScript fundamentals

+### What is Javascript?

+Javascript is a programming language that is used for converting static web pages to interactive and dynamic.

 ### 1. What are JavaScript Data Types?

+There are two category for data type: 1.
+Primitive data type, 2.
+Non-primitive/Reference data type

+Primitive data type: Primitive data types are the most basic data types.
+Primitive data types represents a single value that have no special capabilities, they are also known as predefined types.
+1. String
+2. Number
+3. Boolean
+4. Null
+5. Undefined
+6. BigInt
+7. Symbol

+Non-primitive/Reference data type:
+1. Object
+2. Array

 ### 2. What is the use of isNaN function?
 ### 3. Difference between “ == “ and “ === “ operators.
 ### 4. Difference between var and let keyword in javascript.